SweepCasinos > Vegas Gems

 ❓ FAQ — Vegas Gems Casino Questions

-You can begin playing straight from your browser in Vegas Gems Social Casino — no download and no app.
+You can begin playing straight from your browser in Vegas Gems Social Casino.
 Simply create an account, verify your email, and you are off and running.
-And, since Vegas Gems Casino is a sweepstakes casino, you don’t have to pay and can play and win from that setup with sweepstakes.
+And since Vegas Gems Casino is a sweepstakes casino, you don’t have to pay and can play and win from that setup with sweepstakes.

 Vegas Gems does not have a promo code field in either registration or checkout, so there is no need to look for a promo code.
-All of the promotions — Welcome Chest, Gems Rain, etc. — are triggered by actions taken by the player, not by entering a code.
+All of the promotions, including Welcome, Chest, Gems, Rain, etc., are triggered by actions taken by the player, not by entering a code.
 If you see “Vegas Gems promo code” online, it has been click-baited.

 No, it stops at nine U.S. states for legal reasons, including Washington, Idaho, Nevada, Michigan, Kentucky, Connecticut, Delaware, and Montana.
 Access may also be blocked while traveling overseas or through a VPN.

-Yes.
-You can use the 24-hour timeout tool in your profile settings, or send an email request for a permanent exclusion.
-Either way, the system works quickly: reactions typically take less than 2 seconds, and will also stop promo emails.
+Yes, you can use the 24-hour timeout tool in your profile settings, or send an email request for a permanent exclusion.
+Either way, the system works quickly: responses typically take less than 2 seconds and will also stop promo emails.

 No. You do not have to spend a single cent; Vegas Gems provides free-to-play options and giveaways that allow you to partake.
 If you do decide to purchase Shards, you will usually receive bonus Gems for the purchase.